scrollearnapp/scrollearnapp.github.io/README.md

 ## Data Retention

-Data is retained on your device indefinitely until you uninstall the app or clear app data.
-There is no cloud backup or sync.
+Your usage data (scroll sessions, earn actions, preferences) is retained on your device indefinitely until you uninstall the app or clear app data.
+Crash logs transmitted to Firebase Crashlytics are retained by Google per their data retention policies.
+There is no cloud backup or sync of your usage data.

 ## Your Rights